College Application Deadline: Why You Should Consider Applying Early

 But remember, applying early isn’t a superpower: stellar preparation is key.

-If you already know that your child has good grades and participates in extracurriculars, you’ll want to ensure they take the time to craft excellent admissions essays.
+If you already know that your student has good grades and participates in extracurriculars, you’ll want to ensure they take the time to craft excellent admissions essays.
 Students from top universities shared advice regarding the application process and how to help your student stand out:

 - Start essays early and have multiple people proofread them (parents, teachers, peers).